Spillway: Chute spillway

 A chute spillway is a common and basic design that transfers excess water from behind the dam down a smooth decline into the river below.
 These are usually designed following an ogee curve.
 Most often, they are lined on the bottom and sides with concrete to protect the dam and topography.
 They may have a controlling device and some are thinner and multiply-lined if space and funding are tight.
 In addition, they are not always intended to dissipate energy like stepped spillways.
-Chute spillways can be ingrained with a baffle of concrete blocks but usually have a 'flip lip' and/or dissipator basin, which creates a hydraulic jump, protecting the toe of the dam from erosion.
+Chute spillways can be ingrained with a baffle of concrete blocks but usually have a "flip lip" and/or dissipator basin, which creates a hydraulic jump, protecting the toe of the dam from erosion.

 Stepped spillway

 Stepped channels and spillways have been used for over 3,000 years.
 Despite being superseded by more modern engineering techniques such as hydraulic jumps in the mid twentieth century, since around 1985 interest in stepped spillways and chutes has been renewed, partly due to the use of new construction materials (e.g. roller-compacted concrete, gabions) and design techniques (e.g. embankment overtopping protection).
 The steps produce considerable energy dissipation along the chute and reduce the size of the required downstream energy dissipation basin.

-Research is still active on the topic, with newer developments on embankment dam overflow protection systems, converging spillways and small weir design.
+Research is still active on the topic, with newer developments on embankment dam overflow protection systems, converging spillways and small-weir design.

 Bell-mouth spillway

 A bell-mouth spillway is designed like an inverted bell, where water can enter around the entire perimeter.
-These uncontrolled spillways are also called morning glory, (after the flower) or glory hole spillways.
+These uncontrolled spillways are also called morning glory (after the flower), glory hole, or shaft spillways.
 In areas where the surface of the reservoir may freeze, this type of spillway is normally fitted with ice-breaking arrangements to prevent the spillway from becoming ice-bound.

-In some cases, bell-mouth spillways are gate-controlled.
-The spillway at Hungry Horse Dam (pictured), in Montana, U.S., the highest morning glory structure in the world, is controlled by a 64 by 12 ft ring gate.
-One of the most well-known of these spillways is the one in Covão dos Conchos reservoir lake, in Portugal, which is constructed to look like a natural formation; a video of this went viral on the Internet in early 2016.
+Some bell-mouth spillways are gate-controlled.
+The highest morning glory spillway in the world is at Hungry Horse Dam in Montana, U.S., and is controlled by a 64 by 12 ft ring gate.
 The largest bell-mouth spillway is in Geehi Dam, in New South Wales, Australia, measuring 105 ft in diameter at the lake's surface.